stleerh/blog2/announcing.md

 One final note is that Network Observability is an [upstream open source project](https://github.com/netobserv).
 This means it will work outside of OpenShift.
-It also means if you are as excited as we are about observability, you can contribute to this legacy. :smiley: I expect there will be many questions and feature requests, so let the data flow!
+It also means if you are as excited as we are about observability, you can contribute to this legacy.
+I expect there will be many questions and feature requests, so let the data flow!